kunjmehta/fpl-teammaker-heroku/README.md

 # FPL TeamMaker
 <h5> Application that predicts the best teams week-wise to enter in the Fantasy Premier League. </h5>

+<h4>No longer being actively maintained and won't be updated for the 2022-2023 season.
+Pull Requests accepted</h4>

 -----------------------------------------
 ### Motivation, Challenge & Accomplishment